invoiceninja/invoiceninja/docs/configure.rst

    PHANTOMJS_CLOUD_KEY='a-demo-key-with-low-quota-per-ip-address'

-You can install PhantomJS to generate the file locally, to enable it add ``PHANTOMJS_BIN_PATH=/usr/local/bin/phantomjs``.
-To determine the path you can run ``which phantomjs`` from the command line.
+You can install PhantomJS to generate the PDF locally, to enable it add ``PHANTOMJS_BIN_PATH=/usr/local/bin/phantomjs``.

+..
+TIP:: To determine the path you can run ``which phantomjs`` from the command line.

+If you require contacts to enter a password to see their invoice you'll need to set a value for PHANTOMJS_SECRET.

 Custom Fonts
 """"""""""""